Galatians Chapter Four

 4:10 - You observe days and months and seasons and years!

 Comments: Continuing with our comparisons between standard Christian views and Messianic Jewish views of this passage, we again find that many see in this verse, Paul warning his readers away from Sabbaths (special days), Rosh Chodesh (months), and perhaps the Sh’mitah (seasons and years).
 Luther’s commentary to Galatians is representative of the prevailing view of the Church.

 The Apostle Paul knew what the false apostles were teaching the Galatians: The observance of days, and months, and times, and years.
 The Jews had been obliged to keep holy the Sabbath Day, the new moons, the feast of the passover, the feast of tabernacles, and other feasts.
 The false apostles constrained the Galatians to observe these Jewish feasts under threat of damnation.
 Paul hastens to tell the Galatians that they were exchanging their Christian liberty for the weak and beggarly elements of the world.

-However, as was already noted, knowing that Paul personally confessed that he was a Torah-observant Jew his whole life renders the Christian interpretation untenable.
+Given that the Influencers were certainly pushing for circumcision and Torah observance, the standard Christian interpretation certainly sounds quite plausible.
+However, as already noted at verse 9 above, the more convincing context of these “days, months, seasons, and years,” points to Roman pagan calendar observances, the familiarity of which probably provided the impetus to “turn back again to the weak and worthless elementary principles of the world.”
+Moreover, knowing that Paul personally confessed that he was a Torah-observant Jew his whole life renders the Christian interpretation of these observances untenable.
 Why would Paul keep Torah his whole life, even after coming to faith in Yeshua as Messiah, and then warn others against wanting to keep Torah also?
 The logic is faulty.

 4:11 - I am afraid I may have labored over you in vain.